 The best AI tools for business to try today

-Our selection of top AI tools for business highlights the remarkable progress generative AI has made — from a novel concept to an essential technology now embedded in countless accessible tools and services.
+Our selection of top AI tools for business highlights the remarkable progress generative AI has made, moving from a novel concept to an essential technology now embedded in countless professional workflows.

 From creative applications like image generation in Midjourney to programming assistance with GitHub Copilot, professionals across diverse industries can now leverage AI tools to enhance their productivity and streamline tasks.

-The use cases for generative AI are growing.
-With each advancement, generative AI is opening up new possibilities, offering a range of tools that can easily integrate into everyday workflows.
+The use cases for generative AI are growing daily.
+With each update, these platforms open up new possibilities, offering tools that integrate seamlessly into everyday operations.
 Here, we’ve rounded up 12 impressive AI tools ready to elevate your business operations today.

 The best AI tools for business